 The term has become ubiquitous in modern parlance, to the point where its meaning has become blurred.
 On the one hand, hacking can be about optimizing—taking your health and fitness to the next level once you have the basics dialed in, or adopting strategies aimed at living well over 100.
 On the other hand, a hack can also be a shortcut or trick designed to reap certain benefits without putting in the usual work.
 (Whether that’s a clever maneuver or a form of “cheating” depends on the context and whom you ask.)

 Since the keto diet has reached such massive popularity, there’s also great interest in hacking keto.
 This probably isn’t surprising since a keto diet is more restrictive than other ways of eating.
 Any tactic that might make it easier would therefore be welcome.
 Also, there’s a lot of hype surrounding the keto diet right now.
-Yes, it will naturally attract people who aim to optimize their health and who want to squeeze the greatest possible effects out of keto.
-And…occasionally it may attract people who are looking for a quick fix rather than a long-term solution.
-Some will assuredly be set up for disappointment when it turns out that keto isn’t a panacea.
+It will naturally attract people who aim to optimize their health.
+Some of those people will be looking for a quick fix rather than a long-term solution.
+They’ll likely be disappointed when it turns out that keto isn’t a panacea.
 Results aren’t always forthcoming on people’s desired timeline, so they look for tricks to kick it into high gear.

 As you’d expect, then, there are lots of resources promoting “keto hacks.”
 Most of these turn out to be basic common sense tips for any diet: set realistic goals, plan your meals, know how to read ingredient lists, find an accountability partner.
 This is all great advice, but it’s not about keto per se.
 Likewise, a lot of so-called keto hacks are just the Primal Blueprint Laws: move a lot (don’t be sedentary), lift heavy things, avoid sketchy oils, sleep.
 Everyone should be doing those things, keto or not.